MIT-LCP/mimic-website/content/en/IV/access/_index.md

   Instructions for getting access to MIMIC, and detail about cloud services available to work with the data.
 ---

-Although de-identified, MIMIC III and IV contain detailed information regarding the clinical care of patients, and as such it must be treated with appropriate care and respect.
+Although de-identified, the datasets described herein contain detailed information regarding the clinical care of patients, and as such it must be treated with appropriate care and respect.

 Researchers seeking to use the database must: